 Terry Alford is the new Executive Director of the Michigan Street African American Heritage Corridor Commission.
 His previous experience includes positions with Roswell Park’s Office of Cancer Health Disparities Research and the Erie Niagara Tobacco-Free Coalition at Roswell Park.
 He holds a Master of Arts in Organizational Leadership from Medaille College and a Bachelor of Arts in Sociology, with a minor concentration in Urban Planning from the State University College at Buffalo.

 A native of Buffalo, he grew up in neighborhoods near the Michigan Avenue corridor.
-He lives on the East Side of the city with his wife, Laurie, a nurse practitioner with Neighborhood Health Center.
+He lives in East Buffalo with his wife, Laurie, a nurse practitioner with Neighborhood Health Center.

 This interview was conducted via email and has been edited for length.